 In the learning hour the coach uses exercises and active learning techniques to teach the theory and practice of skills like Test-Driven Development and Refactoring.
-In the Ensemble sessions the whole team collaborates together with the coach in applying agile development techniques in their usual production codebase.
-Note - some people may know ensemble working by its other name: ‘mob programming’.
+In the Ensemble sessions the whole team collaborates together with the coach in applying these development techniques in their usual production codebase.

-The expected outcome is that the teams work more effectively and consistently with agile techniques even after the coach has moved on.
-Good technical practices mean the organization can build new features with a shorter lead time and higher quality.
+The expected outcome is that teams work more effectively and consistently with iterative and incremental development techniques even after the coach has moved on.
+This should help the organization to build new features in their software with a shorter lead time and higher quality.